jpwoodbu/ari-backup/README.md

 * [PyYAML](https://pypi.python.org/pypi/PyYAML)
 * [rdiff-backup](http://www.nongnu.org/rdiff-backup/)

-ari-backup requires [PyYAML](http://pyyaml.org/) which is not a pure Python library, so you may prefer providing that dependency with a system package (python-yaml on Debian/Ubuntu).

-To install the ari\_backup package to your system, run this as `root`:
+To install the `ari_backup` package to your system, run this as `root`:
 ```
 pip install git+git://github.com/jpwoodbu/ari-backup.git
 ```

-Before you can execute a backup job, there are a few files and directories that need to be setup.
+Before you can execute a backup job, there are a few files and directories that need to be set up.
 At this time, the configuration file for ari-backup is always read from `/etc/ari-backup/ari-backup.conf.yaml`.
 For this demo put this into the `ari-backup.conf.yaml` file:
 ```